OCA/connector/connector/doc/guides/jobrunner.rst

 with an unlimited capacity (except the root channel which if not configured gets a default capacity of 1).

-A delay between jobs can be set at the channel level with the ``delay`` key.
+A delay in seconds between jobs can be set at the channel level with the ``throttle`` key.

 Example ``ODOO_CONNECTOR_CHANNELS``: